 Domain validated or DV certificates are the most common type of SSL certificate.
 They are verified using only the domain name.
 Typically, the CA exchanges confirmation email with an address listed in the domain’s WHOIS record.
 Alternatively, the CA provides a verification file which the owner places on the website to be protected.
 Either method confirms that the domain is controlled by the party requesting the certificate.

 Extended validation or EV certificates provide the maximum amount of trust to visitors, and also require the most effort by the CA to validate.
 Per guidelines set by the CA/Browser Forum, extra documentation must be provided to issue an EV certificate (as described in EV SSL Requirements).
-As in the OV, the EV lists the company name in the certificate itself, However, a fully validated EV certificate will also show the name of the company or organization in the address bar itself, and the address bar is displayed in green.
-This is an immediate, visual way that viewers can know that extra steps were taken to confirm the site they’re visiting – which is why most large companies and organizations choose EV certificates.
+As with OV, EV lists the company name in the certificate itself.